fcarrus/ocp-ovs-nodecheck/README.md

 ## How it works

-This tool creates a Pod for each Node in your Cluster (DaemonSet).
+This tool runs in a Pod, one for each Node in your Cluster (DaemonSet).

 Each Pod tries to connect to all other Pods of the DaemonSet on port 8080 with an http GET.